-Grants@Heart is the online electronic application.
+Grants@Heart is the online electronic application system for the American Heart Association.
 You can access Grants@Heart 24/7 with Internet connection and a Web browser.

 - You must register with the Grants@Heart system if you have not already done so.
 If you have already registered but have forgotten your username/password visit the How to Register or Login to Grants@Heart page.